South Oak Cliff High School: Football

 In the 2021 football season, SOC beat Liberty Hill 23-14 for their first state title in school history.
 With this win, SOC became the first Dallas ISD school to win a state championship in football since 1950 (Carter defeated Converse Judson in the 1988 Class AAAAA final, but the University Interscholastic League stripped Carter of the championship over two years after the game was played, due to the alleged changing of one grade of one player; which ultimately came down to one contested assignment).

 SOC won their second consecutive state championship in 2022 by defeating the Port Neches-Groves Indians 34-24, becoming the first Dallas ISD high school to win back-to-back football state championships.

+After losing back-to-back state championship games in 2023 and 2024, the Golden Bears won their third state championship in football in 2025, defeating the Randle Lions 35-19.

 Basketball

 On the court, SOC's boys' basketball team won six state championships, 1977, 1992, 2005, 2006, 2007 and 2008.